python/cpython/Doc/howto/descriptor.rst

-4) The last section has pure Python equivalents for built-in descriptors that are written in C.  Read this if you're curious about how functions turn into bound methods or about how to implement common tools like :func:`classmethod`, :func:`staticmethod`, :func:`property`, and :term:`__slots__`.
+4) The last section has pure Python equivalents for built-in descriptors that are written in C.  Read this if you're curious about how functions turn into bound methods or about the implementation of common tools like :func:`classmethod`, :func:`staticmethod`, :func:`property`, and :term:`__slots__`.